Events, gatherings, and campus spaces policy

-- All events and parties within residence halls and FSILGs are prohibited.
-Additionally, MIT students are not permitted to organize or to attend events or parties off campus.
+All events and parties within residence halls and FSILGs are prohibited.
+Additionally, MIT students are not permitted to organize or attend off-campus events or parties.

-- Socializing is important for mental health: Please review the below guidelines and suggestions for connecting with others safely, both on and off campus.
+Socializing is important for mental health and wellbeing: Please review the guidelines and suggestions below for connecting with others safely, both on and off campus.

-- For planning purposes, MIT community members should expect the event/gathering policy to remain in place at least through the end of the spring 2021 semester.
-Please note that this policy may be updated as local and state guidance changes.
-(See also: MIT Institute Events).
+MIT community members should expect the event policy to remain in place through the end of summer 2021.
+Please note that this policy may be updated as local and state guidance changes (also see MIT Institute Events).
 Academic year 2021 orientation events for undergraduate and graduate students will be addressed in future updates.

 Informal outdoor gatherings